Virginia Assault Attorney

 Though a threat alone might constitute some other violation, it will not necessarily register as an assault under the Virginia criminal statutes.
 For those interested in more information on how Virginia codifies assault, they can find that information in Section 18.2-57 of the Virginia criminal code.

 One of the key elements that a prosecutor will need to prove is that you intended to inflict the harm that eventually took place.
 In some cases, prosecutors will try to use a person’s recklessness against them to show intent.
-An attorney can work with the facts of a case to create the reasonable doubt that is necessary for an acquittal.
+An experienced defense attorney can work with the facts of a case to create the reasonable doubt that is necessary for an acquittal.
 If the harm was the result of an accident, then assault charges should not stand.
 A showing of accidental harm without a showing of recklessness cannot provide the basis for a Virginia assault charge.

-Qualities to look for in a Virginia Assault Attorney
+Hiring a Virginia Assault Attorney

 Assault cases can be extremely complicated.
 In the context of assault, a lawyer may look to prove that you were acting in self-defense during the incident.
 If the assault charges are brought in the wake of a fight, then you might have success in proving that you were simply defending yourself.
 In these cases, it is very important to find some piece of evidence to corroborate the story.